-PLAY TIME FOR THE APPROOV SHAPES DEMO SERVER
+PLAY TIME FOR THE APPROOV SHAPES API SERVER

-The Approov Shapes Demo Server contains endpoints with and without the Approov protection.
-The protected endpoints differ in the sense that one uses the optional custom payload claim in the Approov token.
+The Approov Shapes API Server contains endpoints with and without the Approov protection.
+The protected endpoints differ in the sense that one uses the optional token binding in the Approov token.

 We will demonstrate how to call each API endpoint with screen-shots from Postman and from the shell.
 Postman is used here as an easy way to demonstrate how you can play with the Approov integration in the API server, but to see a real demo of how Approov would work in production you can request a demo here.

-In order to protect the communication between your mobile app and the API server it is important to only communicate over a secure communication channel, aka https.
+In order to protect the communication between your mobile app and the API server is important to only communicate over a secure communication channel, also known as https.

 Please bear in mind that https on its own is not enough, certificate pinning must be also used to pin the connection between the mobile app and the API server in order to prevent Man in the Middle Attacks.

-We do not use https and certificate pinning in this Approov integration example because we want to be able to run the Approov Shapes Demo Server in localhost.
-However in production it will be mandatory to implement certificate pinning.
+We do not use https and certificate pinning in this Approov integration example because we want to be able to run the Approov Shapes API Server in localhost.